Pick Hall 517

 773 702 3404

 Benjamin Lessing is an assistant professor in the Department of Political Science at the University of Chicago.
 He studies "criminal conflict"—organized armed violence involving non-state actors who, unlike revolutionary insurgents, are not trying to topple the state.
-His doctoral dissertation examined armed conflict between drug cartels and the state in Colombia, Mexico, and Brazil, and won the INEGI/UNODC Second International Thesis Contest on Public Security, Victimization, and Justice in Latin America.
-Additionally, he has studied prison gangs' pernicious effect on state authority and how paramilitary groups use territorial control to influence electoral outcomes.
+His book Making Peace in Drug Wars: Crackdowns and Cartels in Latin America, forthcoming in the Cambridge Studies in Comparative Politics Series, examines armed conflict between drug cartels and the state in Colombia, Mexico, and Brazil.
+Lessing is currently conducting fieldwork for his second book, about prison gangs' takeover of urban peripheries in Brazil, El Salvador, and the United States, with support from the Harry Frank Guggenheim Foundation.
+He has also studied the effects of militarized policing and paramilitary groups' use territorial control to influence electoral outcomes.

 Lessing received an MA in economics and a PhD in political science from the University of California, Berkeley.
 He also holds a BA in economics and philosophy from Kenyon College.
 He completed a postdoctoral fellowship at Stanford University's Center on Democracy, Development, and the Rule of Law (CDDRL) and the Center on International Security and Cooperation (CISAC).
 Prior to his graduate work, Lessing conducted field research on the small arms trade in Latin America and the Caribbean for numerous international organizations.
 In addition, he was a Fulbright student grantee in Argentina, Brazil, and Uruguay.